 In addition, all of our standard form template contracts have been updated in line with the variation referred to above.

 Ongoing compliance with the Act is monitored by the senior management team and in particular by key representatives from the following departments:

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have provided training to such of our staff members as are likely to be affected by the Act and its requirements.

 In addition to the above, during the Statement Period we have taken the following steps to further combat slavery and human trafficking:

 Following up on any outstanding responses from contractors and suppliers to our initial letters.

 Rolling out an updated contractor induction programme at all sites to both existing and new contractors.
 This programme makes specific reference to the Act, gives a brief explanation of what the Act is designed to combat and asks all contractors to raise any relevant concerns with their contact in the Group or confidentially via our dedicated external whistle-blowing hotline.

-Contractors and suppliers will be asked to provide an annual statement confirming that no slavery or human trafficking has taking place in their business or supply chains in the period in question.
+Contractors and suppliers have been asked to provide an annual statement confirming that no slavery or human trafficking has taking place in their business or supply chains in the Statement Period.